mkofinas/dotfiles/README.md

 and [a set of themes](https://github.com/mkofinas/bash-themes) have to be downloaded.
 Additionally, in many cases, such as vim and bash prompt, [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) are used.
-The dependencies listed above are downloaded automatically using the install script explained below.
+The dependencies mentioned above are either listed as submodules or downloaded automatically using the install script explained below.

 ## Suggested usage
 Clone the repo to your home directory and use the `install.sh` script in order to configure and install everything.